stackbit-projects/scientific-spider-d536c/content/pages/index.md

 sections:
   - elementId: ''
     colors: colors-h
-    title: 'Love where you work, because work loves you'
+    title: Love where you work
     subtitle: >-
       One platform, one community, getting to the bottom line of everything employment.
 Figure out your benefits, practice for interviews, get